Kuranishi type Moduli Spaces for proper CR submersions fibering over the circle: Notations and preliminaries.

-This group being an open subset of the Banach manifold of $W_2^{r+1}$ maps from $X^{diff}$ to the complex manifold $X_J$, is also a Banach manifold and the action \lastnum[-1] is $\Bbb C$-analytic locally at $J$ (cf. \cite{Do1}).
-Besides, by definition, it preserves the almost-complex structures, that is $f$ realizes an isomorphism between $X_J$ and $X_{f\cdot J}$.
+Besides, by definition, both preserve the almost-complex structures, that is $f$ realizes an isomorphism between $X_J$ and $X_{f\cdot J}$. \\ The group $\text{Diff}^c (X^{diff})$ being an open subset of the Hilbert manifold of $W_2^{r+1}$ maps from $X^{diff}$ to the complex manifold $X_J$, is also a Hilbert manifold and the action is $\mathbb C$-analytic locally at $J$ (cf. \cite{Do1}).
+The group $ \text{Diff} (X^{diff})$ is a Fr\'echet Lie group. \\ Let $W$ be a neighborhood of the identity in $\text{Diff} (X^{diff})$.
+Observe that, if $W$ is small enough, every $\phi\in W$ can be constructed as follows.
+Endow $X^{diff}$ with a smooth riemannian metric.
+There exists a smooth vector field $\xi$ close to $0$ such that the map